-[Hover over the text in the graphic below for summaries.]
+Hovering over the text in the graphic below provides more information about STEPWISE components.

-Students learn mental & physical skills for science inquiry & technology design - such as design & conduct of experiments, studies and engineering design projects.
+Students learn mental, emotional & physical skills for science inquiry & technology design - such as design & conduct of experiments, studies and engineering design projects; and, about skills for sociopolitical actions.

 Students design & conduct their own science research projects to evaluate predictions and/or possible inventions (or innovations).